junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 56.
 - 2017-12-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8185; text: CR S8185)
 - 2017-12-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8185; text: CR S8185)
+- 2017-12-21 — Message on Senate action sent to the House.
+- 2017-12-21 — Received in the House.
+- 2017-12-21 — Referred to the House Committee on Natural Resources.